mwmorale/mwmorale/README.md

 - ✨ I STORE MY PROJECTS & WORK UNDER REPOSITORIES --> Please see my repo's

 - 📫 How to reach me?
-SEE MY RESUME:)
+See my resume or my professional website:)

 <!---
 mwmorale/mwmorale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.